rajeevsowamber/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am in my final year at the University of Toronto studying Industrial Engineering.
-My interests lie in client-based interactions and this enthusiasm is reflected in my ability to work with cross-functional teams to create interactive products which improve client benefit and satisfaction.
+My interests lie in client-based interactions and this enthusiasm is reflected in my ability to work with cross-functional teams to create interactive products that improve client benefit and satisfaction.
 My engineering knowledge has provided me with the tools to solve problems logically and creatively which I have applied in the entrepreneurial, technical and product development spheres.